 Introduction

-A Virtual Private Network (VPN) encrypts all network traffic, masking the users and protecting them from untrusted networks.
-It can provide a secure connection to a company network, bypass geo-restrictions, and allow you to surf the web using public Wi-Fi networks while keeping your data private.
+A Virtual Private Network (VPN) encrypts all network traffic, masking and protecting users from untrusted networks.
+It provides a secure connection to a company network, bypasses geo-restrictions, and allows you to surf the web using public Wi-Fi networks while keeping your data private.

 OpenVPN is a fully-featured, open-source Secure Socket Layer (SSL) VPN solution.

-In this tutorial, you will learn how to set up OpenVPN on a CentOS 7 server and connect to OpenVPN from a client machine.
+In this tutorial, you will learn how to set up OpenVPN on CentOS and Rocky Linux and connect to OpenVPN from a client machine.

 Prerequisites

-• A domain or subdomain that resolves to your server
+- A domain or subdomain that points to your server.

-• A client machine from which you will connect to the OpenVPN server
+- A client machine to connect to the OpenVPN server.

 Step 1: Install OpenVPN

 2. You cannot download the OpenVPN package from the default CentOS repositories.
 However, OpenVPN is available in the Extra Packages for Enterprise Linux (EPEL) repository.
-To enable the EPEL repository, run the command:
+To enable the EPEL repository, run:

 3. Update the repositories again: